 Northeastern University

-The Boston Navy ROTC unit is a consortium that includes students from Boston University and Boston College.
-All Navy ROTC scholarships are for nursing only and cover full tuition, mandatory fees, a $375 per semester book stipend, and a $250 per month living stipend that increases by $50 each year.
-For students on Northeastern University’s five-year program, the Navy grants “Fifth Year Benefits,” which mirror those of the fourth year.
+The Boston Navy ROTC unit is a consortium that includes students from Boston University, Boston College, and Northeastern University.
+All Navy ROTC scholarships cover full tuition, mandatory fees, a $375 per semester book stipend, and a $250 per month living stipend that increases by $50 each year.
 Upon graduation, there is a four-year active-duty commitment.

-NROTC nursing students are required to take four naval science classes, in addition to their regular course work, and attend a leadership laboratory once a week.
+NROTC students are required to take eight naval science courses, typically one per semester.
+Nursing students are required to take four naval science classes, in addition to their regular course work.
+All students attend a leadership laboratory once a week and physical training twice per week.
 All classes, labs, and group workouts are conducted at Boston University.
 Students typically spend a total of six to eight hours per week participating in NROTC-related activities.
-Additionally, Navy nurses complete two summer cruises, or training sessions, prior to graduation, each of which lasts approximately four weeks.
+Additionally, Naval ROTC students complete a “summer cruise” each summer, which consists of training with a fleet air squadron, surface vessel, or submarine for two to four weeks in the summer.
+This exposure gives students perspective of what their lives would be like as a Naval officer.
+Navy nurses complete two summer cruises, or training sessions, prior to graduation, each of which lasts approximately four weeks.
 They spend one session with a medical unit at sea (on a Navy ship) and one session at a land-based Navy hospital.
 All lodging, transportation, meals, and uniforms are paid for by the Navy during summer training sessions.
 For more information, contact Naval ROTC at 617-353-4232.